ztsv-av/spellbook/projects/petfinder/README.md

 ### Models

-For feature extraction we used ImageNet Inception V3.
+For image features extraction we used ImageNet Inception V3.
+For additional feature prediction we modified ImageNet model head layers, and for Pawpularity we used a denoising autoencoder architecture.

 ### Loss